 Google has two major concerns with domain migrations.

-To avoid penalties and rank losses, the best approach is to migrate your domain gradually.
+To avoid penalties and rank losses, gradually migrating your domain is the best approach.
 This means that both the old and new domains will work together during the migration process.
 This way, users can still be directed from the old domain address while all content is gradually shifted to the new address.

 If this is done correctly, search engines will automatically update their index whenever a change happens on either of the domains.
-There will be no penalty for having both domains live at once, and there will be no loss of trust or link authority for either domain name.
+There will be no penalty for having both domains live simultaneously and no loss of trust or link authority for either of the domain names.

 This gradual shift should be planned carefully and executed correctly to achieve SEO goals without incurring any Google penalties or rank drops while migrating your website's domain name.